Shtian/shtian-info/src/projects/chromascope.md

   - ImageSharp
 ---

-I wanted an easy way to do a visual diff on elements/pages across the most used browser engines: chromium, gecko, webkit.
-To build this I created a CLI with NodeJS, Playwright to control different headless browsers and screenshot, then ImageSharp to pixel-diff each screenshot.
+I wanted an easy way to perform a visual diff on elements/pages across the most widely used browser engines: Chromium, Gecko, and WebKit.
+To achieve this, I built a CLI using Node.js, Playwright (to control headless browsers and capture screenshots), and ImageSharp (to compute pixel differences between screenshots).

-The package is published on npm and can easily be called with npx without having to globally install the package.
+The package is published on npm and can be run with `npx` or equivalent for your package manager of choice, eliminating the need for a global installation.

-Sample output:
+### Sample Output:

 ```bash
 > pnpm dlx chromascope shtian.info